collectivemedia/celos/samples/wordcount/README.md

     workflow.js                 # here you place celos.js file, which will be put to Celos workflow dir
 ````

 ## Prepare target file

-Target file is a JSON file, that describes Celos-CI "target": cluster HDFS and Celos Server paths
+Target file is a JSON file which describes Celos environment.
+Namely HDFS and Celos server directories
-Typical target.json looks like this:
+Typical target.json looks something like this:

 ````
 {